Ising model and s-embeddings of planar graphs

-Though we do not handle the general case in this paper because of the current lack of technical tools, we nevertheless feel worth mentioning a rather unexpected appearance of the \emph{Lorentz geometry} (in the Minkowski spaces~$\R^{2,1}$) in the planar Ising model context, which can be seen from Proposition~\ref{prop:f-hol}.
+Though we do not handle the general case in this paper because of the current lack of technical tools, we nevertheless feel {it is} worth mentioning a rather unexpected appearance of the \emph{Lorentz geometry} (in the Minkowski space~$\R^{2,1}$) in the planar Ising model context, which {provides a useful interpretation of the condition~\eqref{eq:closed-form}} from Proposition~\ref{prop:f-hol}.
 To lighten the notation, in what follows we assume that~$\varsigma=1$ (this amounts to replacing~$f$ by~$\overline{\varsigma} f$); thus the condition~\eqref{eq:closed-form} states that the differential form~$fdz+\overline{f}d\vartheta$ is closed.